Firefighter grant program applications available

-Western New York Congressman Brian Higgins (D-Buffalo/Niagara Falls) announced Thursday that the Assistance to Firefighters Grant (AFG) program has opened.
+Western New York Congressman Brian Higgins (D-Buffalo/Niagara Falls) has announced that the Assistance to Firefighters Grant (AFG) program has opened.
 The deadline for applications is Feb.
 10.

 “The Assistance for Firefighters Grant program provides local fire departments with critical funding needed to modernize equipment and train members.
 It is an asset to first responders, as well as the communities they serve,” Higgins said in urging local fire departments to make applications.